 Nothing is confirmed, but numerous sources believe Apple will unveil new iPad Pro models in 2021.
 The new iPad Pro will reportedly come with several upgrades including a mini-LED display, 5G support, and more.

-We’ve seen a few different 2021 iPad Pro release dates, but most credible sources point to an arrival in the first half of the year.
+We’ve seen a few different 2021 iPad Pro release dates, but most credible sources point to an arrival in the first half of the year with April 20th now the most likely candidate for the device’s release date.

-With the 2021 iPad Pro release date potentially getting closer, taking some steps ahead of time will ensure that you’re fully prepared to buy one when the time comes.
+With the 2021 iPad Pro release date getting close, taking some steps ahead of time will ensure that you’re fully prepared to buy one when the time comes.

 - Track 2021 iPad Pro Rumors